Children’s rights and the environment

 The Special Rapporteur submitted the report on children’s rights and the environment to the 37th session of the Council.

 Conclusions of the report

-States must do more to respect, protect and fulfil the rights of children in relation to environmental harm.
-To that end, the present report includes a number of specific recommendations, which build on the work of other special rapporteurs, the Committee on the Rights of the Child, OHCHR, UNICEF, WHO and the many others who submitted oral and written communications during the preparation of the report.
+The report (A/HRC/37/58) indicates that States must do more to respect, protect and fulfil the rights of children in relation to environmental harm.
+It lays out specific recommendations, which build on the work of other special rapporteurs, the Committee on the Rights of the Child, OHCHR, UNICEF, WHO and the many others who submitted oral and written communications during the preparation of the report.

 With respect to children’s educational and procedural rights, States should, among other things:

-States also have heightened obligations to take effective substantive measures to protect children from environmental harm, including by ensuring that their best interests are a primary consideration with respect to all decision-making that may cause them environmental harm.
-In particular, States should adopt and implement environmental standards that are consistent with the best available science and relevant international health and safety standards, never take retrogressive measures, and pursue precautionary measures to protect against environmental harm, especially when there are threats of serious or irreversible damage.
+States also have heightened obligations to protect children from environmental harm, including by ensuring that their best interests are a primary consideration with respect to all decision-making that may cause them environmental harm.
+In particular, States should adopt and implement environmental standards that are consistent with the best available science and relevant international health and safety standards.
+States must never take retrogressive measures.
+They should pursue precautionary measures to protect against environmental harm, especially when there are threats of serious or irreversible damage.

 Preparation of the report

 In preparation of the report, the Special Rapporteur held an expert meeting and a public consultation from 20 to 22 June 2017.

 The Special Rapporteur examined statements and reports by international organizations, human rights mechanisms, scholars and other sources.